 This video makes me feel all warm and fuzzy inside.

-Ethan over 1 year ago from Colorado
+Ethan almost 2 years ago from Colorado

-BOB over 1 year ago from Canada
+BOB almost 2 years ago from Canada

 Sometimes, it's the brief, little things that make big changes in people's lives.